 Sister Urban served the Community as General Secretary, as General Council Member and was elected to Leadership in 1973.
 Upon completion of her term in office, she attended Notre Dame University as a participant in the Religious Leaders Program.
 After a year of study she accepted an assignment with Holy Innocents Parish in Manitowoc as Director of Worship, a position she held for 10 years.
 In 1992 Sister Urban returned to the Motherhouse where she began working as an archivist for the Community, a ministry she continued for 15 years.

-In retirement, Sister Urban served as sacristan; she coordinates liturgical ministries at the Motherhouse and shares in music ministry for the liturgical services.
+In her retirement years, Sister Urban served as sacristan and coordinated liturgical ministries at the Motherhouse.
+She currently shares in the musical ministry for the liturgical services.

 “Be still and know that I am God.” ~ Psalm 46